SL34K/fortniteIOSsignup/README.md

 ###########################################

-You can change the waittimes after signing up, 20 seconds ensures no ban if you aren't using any proxies, less would probably work fine aswell.
+You can change the waittimes after signing up, 10 seconds should insure no ban if you aren't using any proxies, less would probably work fine aswell.